Challenging water quality / contingency measures / administrative offenses / exceptions / exemptions / approval of BWMS:

 • a Ballast Water Record Book containing any ballast water operations.

 According to the Ballast Water Management Convention, merchant ships with a gross tonnage of 400 and over must have an International Ballast Water Management Certificate (IBWM Certificate).
 With this certificate, the respective flag state confirms that the management of the ballast water on board the ship complies with the requirements of the BWM Convention.
-The Ship Safety Division issues these certificates for the German flag.
+The Ship Safety Division issues these certificates for the German Flag.

 bild ballastwasser

 If a ship is operated solely between specific ports or places, it is possible for the ship to be granted an exemption from the ballast water management, in accordance with A-4 of the BWM Convention.
-This is only possible, though, if, on the basis of port analyses and the appropriate risk assessment, a low risk for the environment, human health, property or resources is expected.
+This is only possible, though, if, on the basis of port analyses and the appropriate risk assessment, a low risk for the environment, human health, property or ressources is expected.

 To this regard, HELCOM and OSPAR have developed the “Joint HELCOM/OSPAR Harmonised Procedure on the Granting of BWM Convention Exemptions”.
-It is based on IMO Guideline G-7 and stipulates an agreed procedure to grant exemptions for the Northeast Atlantic and the Baltic Sea in accordance with A-4 of the BWM Convention.
-The document is continually reviewed by HELCOM and OSPAR and is regularly updated in the course of new insights.
+It is based on IMO Guideline G-7 and stipulates an agreed procedure to grant exemptions for the Northeast Atlantic and the Baltic Sea in accordance with rule A-4 of the BWM Convention.
+The document is continually reviewed by HELCOM and OSPAR and is regularly updated in light of new insights.

 (back to top)